RayverAimar/40-algorithms-every-programmer-should-know/README.md

 ## Overview

-* Implementation of some algorithms from this [book](https://www.amazon.com/Algorithms-Every-Programmer-Should-Know/dp/1789801214)
+* Implementation of some algorithms from this [book](https://www.amazon.com/Algorithms-Every-Programmer-Should-Know/dp/1789801214) as a personal challenge

 ## Features
 * The implementation of the algorithms are in only academic purpose